Main aim

 Restricted practice

 Give each student a copy of the Opposites matching worksheet.
 Read the directions out loud and explain that they need to match the words by drawing a line.
 Write two opposite words on the board and draw a line between them as an example.
-Have all students complete the matching portion of the worksheet and correct as a class.
+Have all students complete the matching portion of the worksheet, then check answers together as a class.

 Next, have them complete the writing portion of the worksheet.
 Explain that they need to write the missing letter for each word.
 The students can colour the images if desired.
 Correct as a class once all students have completed the second part of the activity.
 Assist as needed.